Data Analytics for Supply Chain Sustainability

 How many tons of CO2 are emitted by my distribution network?

-This is the first step in your green transformation: you need to measure the environmental impact of your operations.
+This is the first step in your green transformation: measure the environmental impact of your operations.

 A set of tools to provide visibility and a single source of truth across the supply chain to measure CO2 emissions: